 Long clothing will also help protect you from diseases carried by mosquitoes and other insects such as tsetse flies.
-In general you could bring a flashlight, daypack, insect repellent, malaria pills, waterproof bags and an international driving license if you’re thinking of driving yourself.
+In general you should bring a flashlight, daypack, insect repellent, malaria pills for some areas, waterproof bags and an international driving license if you’re thinking of driving yourself.

 Since you will probably meet a lot of children on your way, consider bringing some pencils to give to them (in stead of candies or money).

-It depends on your interest, but for photography reasons and wildlife enthusiasts I recommend the following:
+It depends on your interest, but avid photographers and wildlife enthusiasts I recommend to bring the following to Uganda: